Samaresh Mitra: Legacy

-Mitra's researches were focused on physico-chemical and spectroscopic studies of the bimolecular systems.
+Mitra's research was focused on physico-chemical and spectroscopic studies of bimolecular systems.
 He deployed single crystal magnetic anisotropy and Nuclear magnetic resonance spectroscopy for investigating inorganic paramagnetic complexes such as metalloporphyrins and low-symmetry transition metal complexes and his work is reported to have widened our understanding of their electronic structures.
 His contribution to magnetochemistry is marked by the methodologies he developed to measure single crystal susceptibilities.
 Working on the magnetic and electronic properties of phthalocynines, metal porphyrins and similar inorganic materials, the team led by him discovered the molecular ferromagnet and elucidated their electronic structures for the first time.
 He also elucidated a method for the determination of the electronic structures of low symmetry systems utilizing their single crystal magnetic properties, also reported to be a first time discovery.
-Later in his career, he studied metal enzymes and proteins with regard to their enzyme-substrate interaction, molecular recognition, drug metabolism as well as the catalytic functions of several enzymes and these studies have assisted in resolving problems faced by the researchers in their metabolic and catalytic pathway.
+Later in his career, he studied metal enzymes and proteins with regard to their enzyme-substrate interaction, molecular recognition, drug metabolism as well as the catalytic functions of several enzymes.
+These studies have assisted in resolving problems faced by the researchers on metabolic and catalytic pathways.

 Mitra's researches have been documented in over 140 articles published in peer-reviewed journals and several authors have quoted his work.
 Besides, he has also contributed chapters to seven books authored by others, including Single Crystal Magnetic Study on Ferromagnetic Manganese (II) Phthalocyanine, published by the Defense Technical Information Center in 1982.
 On the academic front, he established a bioinorganic chemistry laboratory at Tata Institute of Fundamental Research and organised an international conference series on bioinorganic chemistry which is now conducted every four years.
 He was among the group of scientists who initiated the Modern Trends In Inorganic Chemistry, a bi-annual conference in 1985 and serves as a member of its national advisory committee.
 He is also associated with a number of journals as their editorial board member and has sat in various committees set up by the Department of Science and Technology, Council of Scientific and Industrial Research and the University Grants Commission of India.

 Awards and honors

 The Council of Scientific and Industrial Research awarded Samaresh Mitra the Shanti Swarup Bhatnagar Prize, India's highest award in science, in 1983.
-He received the Silver Medal of the Chemical Research Society of India in 2002 and D. S. Kothari Memorial Gold Medal of the Indian Science Congress Association in 2005.
+He received the Silver Medal of the Chemical Research Society of India in 2002 and the D. S. Kothari Memorial Gold Medal of the Indian Science Congress Association in 2005.
 An elected scholar of the St John's College, Oxford in 1986, he is an elected fellow of all the three major Indian science academies, viz.
 Indian National Science Academy, Indian Academy of Sciences, and the National Academy of Sciences, India.
-The award orations delivered by him include INSA S. Swaminathan 60th Birthday Commemoration Lecture (1998) and C. Natarajan Endowment Medal of Madurai Kamaraj University (1998).
+The award orations delivered by him include the INSA S. Swaminathan 60th Birthday Commemoration Lecture (1998) and the C. Natarajan Endowment Medal of the Madurai Kamaraj University (1998).